rajdeep-multipl/truckXAssignment/documentation.md

 This project is written in Golang
-I have used GIN web framework, GORM orm and MySql database
+I have used GIN web framework, GORM orm, MySql database, Built in logger package for logging purposes.

 I have added the shchema in deployments/deoploytable.sql file